Invariant varieties for polynomial dynamical systems: Introduction

-In the case of differential fields, Hrushovski and Itai showed that there are theories of model complete differential fields other than the theory of differentially closed fields~\cite{HI}.
-It is still open whether or not there are model complete theories of difference fields other than $\ACFA$, but if one could show that there were some formula $\theta(x)$ defining in a difference closed field a set of $D$-rank $1$ having only finitely many algebraic realizations such that for for every other formula $\eta(y,z)$ the set of parameters $\{ b : \text{ some nonalgebraic type } p(x) \text{ extending } \theta(x) \text{ is nonorthogonal to } \eta(y,b) \}$ is definable, then one could produce a new model complete difference field by omitting the nonalgebraic types in $\theta$.
-We do not achieve this goal, but we do show that in characteristic zero for $\theta(x)$ given by $\sigma(x) = f(x)$ where $f$ is a polynomial defined over the fixed field, for any $\eta(y,z)$ of the same form (\emph{ie} $\eta(y,z)$ is defined by $\sigma(y) = g(y,z)$ where $g$ is a polynomial), then the set of parameters $b$ for which $\theta(x)$ and $\eta(x,b)$ are nonorthogonal is definable.
-In fact, we show that even in the cases where nonorthogonality is not definable, the only real obstruction comes from graphs of the distinguished automorphism.
-A byproduct of this analysis is an explicit characterization of the algebraic closure operator on trivial $D$-rank $1$ sets defined by $\sigma(x) = f(x)$, and the observation that this set is strongly minimal unless $f(x)$ is skew-conjugate to $x^k \cdot u(x)^n$ for some polynomial $u$ and some $n > 1$, and in any case has Morley rank $1$ if u is non-constant.
+In the case of differential fields, Hrushovski and Itai showed that there are model complete theories of differential fields other than the theory of differentially closed fields~\cite{HI}.
+It is still open whether or not there are model complete theories of difference fields other than $\ACFA$, but if there were some formula $\theta(x)$ defining in a difference closed field a set of $D$-rank one having only finitely many algebraic realizations such that for every other formula $\eta(y,z)$ the set of parameters $\{ b : \theta(x) \text{ is nonorthogonal to } \eta(y,b) \}$ were definable, then one could produce a new model complete difference field by omitting the nonalgebraic types in $\theta$.
+Towards this goal, we prove Theorem \ref{hruit-thm}.